KaiqianZhang/momentum-former/README.md

-# A Simple Encoder-Only Momentum Transformer: Momentum_former
+# A Simple Encoder-Only Momentum Transformer: Momentum-former

-Momentum_former is a transformer-based model for futures prediction and portfolio optimization using a momentum trading strategy.
+Momentum-former is a transformer-based model for futures prediction and portfolio optimization using a momentum trading strategy.
 The architecture is inspired by [Kieran Wood et al. (2021)](https://arxiv.org/abs/2112.08534).
 Compared to their paper, this architecture simplifies the original model and includes the following essential parts:

 + Use LSTM as positional encoding.
 + Use only encoder part of a transformer.